nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Each sensor type may consist of one or more channels.
 The list of sensor channels in each sensor type is immutable, and all channels must always have a valid value when the sensor data is passed around.
-This is slightly different from the sensor type representation in the Bluetooth mesh specification, which represents multi-channel sensors as structures, rather than flat lists.
+This is slightly different from the sensor type representation in the Bluetooth Mesh specification, which represents multi-channel sensors as structures, rather than flat lists.

 Each channel in a sensor type is represented by a single :c:struct:`sensor_value`.
 For sensor values that are represented as whole numbers, the fractional part of the value (:c:member:`sensor_value.val2`) is ignored.